CSIprinceton/workshop-june-2024/hands-on-sessions/day-4-DPA2/README.md

 > in the slurm.out.
 This is due to the large cutoff of 9 Angstrom used in DPA2.

 As DPA2 is trained in a multi-task manner, it contains several task heads while uses a shared descriptor.
 Each head corresponds to one fitting_net for a dataset.
-Here, we use the `H2O_H2O-PD` head, the fitting_net of which is trained on a dataset by VASP at SCAN.
+Here, we use the `H2O_H2O-PD` head (command option `-m H2O_H2O-PD`), the fitting_net of which is trained on a dataset by VASP at SCAN.[2]
 Since there is a large difference in the total energy by VASP and CP2K, we may expect a large error in energy by DPA2 for our dataset.

 > [!TIP]
 > You may test DPA2 with other heads, for example, `H2O-PBE0TS`.

-# Fine-tune
+# (Single-Task) Fine-tune
+Fine-tune is a method to train a small fraction of parameters of a large model to improve the performance on a specific dataset.
+For the DPA2 architecture, the descriptor parameters are frozen (pretrained on multiple datasets) and only fitting_net parameters are updated during the fine-tuning.
+Here, we train DPA2 on our dataset for 10_000 steps (numb_steps in input.json) based on the `H2O_H2O-PD` head.
+The force_rmse for all systems are significantly improved after a small numb_steps.

 ```
 $ cd ./fine-tune
 $ sbatch ./run.slurm
 # Wait few minutes for the job to finish...
 $ grep "Force  RMSE" ./slurm-<YOUR-JOBID>.out
+DEEPMD INFO    Force  RMSE        : 2.589388e-02 eV/A
+DEEPMD INFO    Force  RMSE        : 1.625268e-01 eV/A
+DEEPMD INFO    Force  RMSE        : 3.390621e-02 eV/A
+DEEPMD INFO    Force  RMSE        : 4.319233e-02 eV/A
+DEEPMD INFO    Force  RMSE        : 6.319815e-02 eV/A
 ```

+> [!NOTE]
+> Besides the single-task fine-tune, you may train your target dataset with a dataset used in the pretraining to avoid overfitting, which
+> is called multi-task fine-tune.
+See the [DPA-2.1.0-2024Q1](https://www.aissquare.com/models/detail?pageType=models&name=DPA-2.1.0-2024Q1&id=244) report for more information.

 # (Optional) Molecular Dynamics